UCEAP/eapnix/README.md

 1. Open System Settings > Users > Configure fingerprint authentication (_or you'll type your password a lot_)
 2. Open 1Password desktop (_so the next step can access secrets_)
     1. Login to account
     2. Settings > Developer > Use the SSH Agent
-	3. Settings > Developer > Integrate with 1Password CLI
+    3. ~~Settings > Developer > Integrate with 1Password CLI~~
+        - _Until https://github.com/UCEAP/eapnix/issues/6 is resolved, run `op account add --address team-uceap.1password.com && eval $(op signin)` in a terminal_
 3. Personalize your environment:
     ```bash
     chezmoi init YOUR_GITHUB_USERNAME